-Reasons for working with Future Strategy on a MVL include:
+Reasons for working with Future Strategy on an MVL include:

-- When a company’s shareholders wish to retire and have cash and/or property that they want to transfer to their personal estate.
+- When a company’s shareholders wish to retire and have cash and/or property, they want to transfer to their personal estate.

 - With the new provisions of entrepreneur’s relief, it is more tax-efficient to take money out of the company via an MVL rather than taking it all out as a special dividend.
 However, it’s always worth checking with your accountant first.

-There are situations when an MVL is not appropriate – the most obvious being if the company is deemed to be insolvent (i.e. one that cannot afford to pay all its debts).
+There are situations when a Members Voluntary Liquidation is not appropriate – the most obvious is if the company is deemed insolvent (i.e., one that cannot afford to pay all its debts).

 If this is found to be the case and you swear the declaration of solvency, you could be deemed to be committing a criminal offence.

-If the company is insolvent and has no, or very few assets, then the appropriate procedure would be a company dissolution.
-Alternatively, if there are assets to liquidate, then the correct process would be a creditors’ voluntary liquidation.
+If the company is insolvent and has few assets, the appropriate procedure would be a company dissolution.
+Alternatively, if there are assets to liquidate, the correct process would be a creditors’ voluntary liquidation.

-Should I dissolve the company or use a MVL?
+Should I dissolve the company or use an MVL?

-Voluntarily dissolving a company – known as ‘striking off’ – is a relatively simple process for closing limited companies which have no practical use.
+Voluntarily dissolving a company – known as ‘striking off’ – is a relatively simple process for closing limited companies with no practical use.
 As long as no objection to the strike-off is received, the company will be struck off.

-It is vital you do not try to do this yourself.
-Closing down a profitable business requires expertise, and by working with Future Strategy we can help you successfully distribute assets and cash and close the company without stress.
+You mustn’t try to do this yourself.
+Closing down a profitable business requires expertise, and by working with Future Strategy, we can help you successfully distribute assets and cash and close the company without stress.
 Attempting to strike off the company yourself is not advised.

-A knowledgeable Insolvency Practitioner will be able to ensure your company is closed down in the most appropriate and cost-effective manner.
+A knowledgeable Insolvency Practitioner will be able to ensure your company is closed down most appropriately and cost-effectively.

 Our team will keep you informed throughout the process, working hard to gain the best result in the quickest, most effective time possible.

-It is this tax-saving that makes MVLs so popular with our clients – especially where considerable sums of retained profits are involved.
+This tax-saving makes MVLs so popular with our clients, especially where considerable sums of retained profits are involved.